 Why Would Someone Post-Date a Check?

-People will typically post-date a check when they know there are not funds currently in the account to cover the amount on the check.
-They are waiting for a deposit to come in so that the funds will be available so that the check will not bounce.
+People will typically post-date a check when they know there are no funds currently in the account to cover the check.
+They are waiting for a deposit to come in so that the check will not bounce.

-This is primarily to make it absolutely clear what the amount of the check is supposed to be.
+This is to make it absolutely clear what the amount of the check is supposed to be.
 This helps to eliminate fraud as well as the incorrect amount being debited from one’s account.

-Now that you know the basics of writing a check, you can be prepared for when there aren’t other payment options such as cash or automatic payment.
+Now that you know the basics of writing a check, you are prepared for when there aren’t other payment options such as cash or automatic payment.